 - Have professional recommendations to support academic abilities, program success, and applicant’s integrity.

 Master of Education in Curriculum and Instruction

 Master of Education in Educational Leadership

 Master of Education in Literacy

-- Official Praxis or GRE test scores
+- Official Praxis, Missouri Content Assessment, GRE, or TOEFL test scores

 Please fill out a Non-degree Seeking application to attend micro-programs for transcripted credits.
 When filling out the application, please make the following selections: